André Azoulay

-André Azoulay (أندري أزولاي, ⴰⵏⴷⵔⵉ ⴰⵣⵓⵍⴰⵢ, אנדרה אזולאי, born 17 April 1941) is a Moroccan politician, activist and diplomat.
-He is a senior adviser to King Mohammed VI of Morocco.
-Azoulay previously advised Mohammed's father, king Hassan II.
+André Azoulay (أندري أزولاي; ⴰⵏⴷⵔⵉ ⴰⵣⵓⵍⴰⵢ; אנדרה אזולאי; born 17 April 1941) is a Moroccan politician, activist and diplomat.
+He is a senior adviser to King Mohammed VI and previously advised his father, King Hassan II.
 He currently presides over the Anna Lindh Euro-Mediterranean Foundation for the Dialogue Between Cultures, based in Alexandria, Egypt.
-Azoulay as the President of the executive committee of the Foundation for the Three Cultures and the Three Religions, based in Seville, Spain.
+Azoulay is the President of the executive committee of the Foundation for the Three Cultures and the Three Religions, based in Seville, Spain.

 He is a founding member of the C-100 Davos Forum for the Dialogue of Civilisations and religions, and was formerly Executive Vice-president of the BNP Paribas, Paris.
 Azoulay's daughter is UNESCO Director-General Audrey Azoulay.
 Hailing from the Moroccan Jewish community, he is referred to as one of the most powerful Jews of the Muslim world.

 Early life

-Born in Essaouira, in 1941 to a Moroccan Berber Jewish family, Azoulay was educated in Paris where he studied economics, journalism, and international relations.
+Born in Essaouira, in 1941 to a Moroccan Sephardic Jewish family, Azoulay was educated in Paris where he studied economics, journalism, and international relations.
 Previously to his current position as Counsellor to the King of Morocco, Azoulay had a long career within the Paribas Bank in Paris (1968 to 1990) where, as Executive Vice-president, he covered the Middle East and North Africa Region as well as heading the bank's public affairs department.

 As a counselor to the Moroccan monarchy since 1991, Azoulay has largely contributed to the implementation of economic reforms that have been applied throughout the kingdom since their inception in the early 1990s.
 He also played a significant role in the privatization and deregulation programs which began in 1993.
 Azoulay emphasized the need for sustaining the role of the private sector and encouraging international investment to sustain economic growth in Morocco.
 Azoulay has also largely contributed to promoting Morocco throughout the world.